Benunc/better-click-to-tweet/readme.txt

 == Changelog ==

 = 5.9.2 =
-* fix — the link being sent to mailchimp was sending an incorrect subset, resulting in incorrect data.
+* fix — the links being sent to mailchimp for those opting into the newsletter were sending an incorrect subset, resulting in incorrect data.

 = 5.9.1 =